bgeesaman/registry-search-order/README.md

 Hence the [horrible goose reference](https://goose.game/): _HONK HONK HONK_

+Note: Neither House House nor Panic are in any way affiliated with this project, nor do they endorse it.

 ## What Can I Do to Prevent This From Happening Again?

 A few things: